 Okay, just a short blog for this Father’s Day, in honor of my late father, who was a good father and a good man.
 An article in today’s Kenosha News about another man’s father story, caught my attention.

-His father was a good man also, who taught him right from wrong, bad from evil, all the good stuff.
+His father was a good man also, who taught him right from wrong, bad from good, all the important stuff.
 The writer described how, while attending Catholic school, he wasn’t too comfortable with the teaching that only Catholics were admitted to heaven.
 His father taught him, amongst other things, that God would not stand for such a one-sided admission policy.
 His father also taught him never to argue religion or politics; “No one changes their mind, and you only end up with bad feelings”.
 His father was a very smart man, I might add.

 I also attended a Catholic school, back in the day.
 For our 6th, 7th and 8th grade, my parents sent me and my older brother John, to a local Catholic school, with the intention of sprucing up our religiousness.
 (Ok, probably needed a bit of sprucing up)